-In my experience, about 50% of the people I encounter are skeptics of astrology, and 50% embrace astrology.
+In my experience, about 50% of the people I encounter are skeptical of astrology, and 50% believe in it.

 The negative perception of astrology is understandable.
-The concept of “correlation does not necessarily equal causation (one of the most important rules of statistics)” is mostly absent from today’s astrology, which consists largely of sporadic timing indicators.
+The concept of “correlation does not necessarily imply causation (an important principle in statistics and scientific research)” is mostly absent from today’s astrology, which consists largely of sporadic timing indicators.

 One event, such as Jupiter transiting your natal second house, didn’t automatically cause the other (sudden monetary gain) just because they happened at the same time.

-However, the collection of thirty other markers forming the patterns that symbolize financial success is symbolic of your financial gain.
+However, the collection of fifty other markers forming the patterns that symbolize financial success is symbolic of your financial gain.

 Likewise, eating an apple every day and losing three pounds in one week does not mean apple consumption causes weight loss.
 You lost weight because you exercised and, aside from eating apples, ate a very healthful diet.

-Time after time, the astrology skeptics are oblivious to the fact that the astrology they are familiar with—horoscopes and other superficial forms of the ancient science—have nothing to do with the authentic science of astrology.
-99% of the astrology you find on the Internet includes frivolous rip-offs of reliable methodologies.
+Time after time, the astrology skeptics don’t seem to realize that the astrology they are familiar with—horoscopes and other superficial forms of the ancient science—have nothing to do with the authentic science of astrology, which peaked in the late Middle Ages.
+Most of the astrology on the Internet today is for entertainment purposes only.

-“Astrology is not a very scientific way to answer questions.
-Although astrologers seek to explain the natural world, they don’t usually attempt to critically evaluate whether those explanations are valid — and this is a key part of science.
+The National Science Foundation, in conjunction with the University of California, states, “Astrology is not a very scientific way to answer questions.
+Although astrologers seek to explain the natural world, they don’t usually attempt to critically evaluate whether those explanations are valid—and this is a key part of science.
 The community of scientists evaluates its ideas against evidence from the natural world and rejects or modifies those ideas when evidence doesn’t support them.
 Astrologers do not take the same critical perspective on their own astrological ideas.”

-You won’t find a thorough outline of the astrology they’ve studied to come to their conclusions because they haven’t done any studying and experimentation beyond cursory dabbling, completely going against the spirit of science.
+You won’t find an explanation of the astrology they’ve studied to come to their conclusions because they haven’t done any studying and experimentation beyond cursory investigation, going against the spirit of science.
+Unfortunately, much of today’s science is flawed; most published research findings are false.

 Recently I posted this blog post about astrology on a social media site.
 A debate with an astrology skeptic followed.